 Each night, when Brett came back from the market, the boys would ask him about their profits.

 “The best part of the experience was when the boys heard that over 900 bottles of water had been sold,” Brett says.
 “The joy they expressed knowing they had produced something others wanted to buy … was so exciting.”

-As the factory gets going, Brett and Kara hope many more orphans will experience that empowerment and see a hopeful path for their future.
+As the factory continues, Brett and Kara hope many more orphans will experience that empowerment and see a hopeful path for their future.
 In the meantime, they’ll keep building trust and pointing kids to the same God who led them on this unexpected adventure.

 Brett and Kara are proof that God can use any of your skills and talents on the mission field.
 Explore over 800 opportunities now to find your right fit.